Tips for writing an appeal letter

 The ideal outcome of your appeal letter is for your appeal to be upheld and the remedy you want granted without the need for anyone to attend a hearing of any sort.
 Having your appeal upheld purely based on the letter that is submitted is a satisfying outcome but can only be achieved by covering all the angles.
 A good appeal letter will essentially present a full hearing on paper.

 You must try to answer any possible question that a Committee could pose.
-If you leave questions unanswered, then a full hearing may have to take place.
+If you leave questions unanswered, then a full hearing may have to take place, or else your appeal may simply be dismissed as you have not made your case.

 So when you’re writing an appeal letter, always try to put yourself into the mindset of the people who will be reading it (i.e. the Appeals Committee).
-Try to imagine what questions they would have if they had you in front of them (click here for examples).
+Try to imagine what questions they would have if they had you in front of them.
 Try to imagine what further information they might want to know to arrive at their decision.

 Knowing Your Grounds

-Detailed information, as ever, is available in the University Calendar, but for Academic Appeals, there are a limited number of grounds that anyone can appeal on:
+Detailed information, as ever, is available in the University Regulations (see link at the top of this page), but for Academic Appeals, there are a limited number of grounds that anyone can appeal on:

 - Unfair or Defective Procedure, or